haydenking/interstate-migration-2005-2022/README.md

 # interstate-migration-2004-2022
-Clean and tidy US Census Bureau data on interstate migration from 2004-2022 (2020 MISSING)
+Clean and tidy ACS data on interstate migration from 2005-2022 (2020 MISSING)